Classification of accounts

 Assets are things or items of value owned by a business and are usually divided into tangible or intangible.
 Tangible assets are physical items such as building, machinery, inventories, receivables, cash, prepaid expenses and advance payments to other parties.
 Intangible assets normally include non-physical items and rights.
 Examples of intangible assets include goodwill, trademarks, copyrights, patent rights and brand recognition etc.

-A separate account for each tangible and intangible asset is maintained by the business to record any increase or decrease in that account.
+A separate ledger account for each tangible and intangible asset is maintained by the business to record any increase or decrease in that asset.

 2. Liability accounts: